- Accounting Careers

 - National Association of Forensic Accountants

 - Association of Certified Fraud Examiners

-Financial frauds and misappropriations occur irrespective of the size of organisation and these have been on a rise.
+Financial frauds and misappropriations occur irrespective of the size of the organization and these have been on a rise.
 According to IBIS, over the past five years, companies have increasingly relied on third-party consultants, rather than in-house employees, to investigate on their behalf.
-Consequently, the revenue for Forensic Accounting industry is expected to growth over the five years to 2021.
+Consequently, the revenue for the Forensic Accounting industry is expected to grow over the five years to 2021.
 However, not all firms involved with Forensic Accounting will grow at the same rate.
 There will always be a distinction between mediocre players and high profile players.
-Nevertheless, this remains a niche segment and in the future there may be new investigative techniques used to probe the cases.
+Nevertheless, this remains a niche segment and in the future, there may be new investigative techniques used to probe the cases.